cms-hh/inference_tools/docs/content/tasks/exclusion.md

 ```

-**2.** Executing `PlotExclusionAndBestFit` tasks on htcondor, managed by 4 local workers, and changing the labels.
+**2.** Executing `PlotExclusionAndBestFit` tasks on HTCondor, managed by 4 local workers, and changing the labels:

 ```shell hl_lines="6-9"
 law run PlotExclusionAndBestFit \